ericojonathan/MyConsoleTools/README.md

 # MyConsoleTools
-This was created before you can use "using static System.Console".
-Now that you can, I suggest you use that one instead.
+This was created before I could use "using static System.Console".
+Now that we all can, I suggest that you use that one instead.